 You can also use your rolling cash flow to answer “what if?" questions.

 For example, what would happen if you got an unexpected large order, or your key supplier suddenly wanted payment on delivery rather than allowing 30 days credit?

 You can also model the impact if you change your payment terms.
 For example, if you wanted to take less of a deposit on payment upfront.

 By getting into the discipline of updating your cash flow each week, you will have a much better grasp on how your business works and which operational areas drain cash from the business.

 Is your business experiencing cash flow trouble?
-Get in touch to discuss how our MBA-qualified business consultant can help your business become cash positive both now, and in the future.
+Get in touch to discuss how our MBA-qualified business consultant can help your business become cash positive and cure cashflow problems both now, and in the future.